Probate Q&A Series

 • Prepare and file an inventory and appraisal of all assets.

-• Petition the court to sell real property if necessary (Article 17).
+• Seek authority to sell real property if necessary, including through an Article 17 proceeding when required (Article 17).

-• Conduct the sale under court-approved terms and file a report of sale.
+• Conduct the sale under authorized terms and file any required report of sale.

 • Distribute sale proceeds to creditors and heirs according to NC intestacy rules.